 Planning a family trip to Paris?
 Here are our favourite things to do in Paris with kids.

-Our family recently spent nine days exploring the City of Light.
+One of our family’s favourite spring breaks in Europe was 9 days that we spent exploring the City of Light.
 Leading up to that vacation, I was asked many times where we were going for the break and when I answered “Paris” the reaction was invariably the same – complete and utter surprise that we were taking our children.

 Paris is one of the world’s most popular cities drawing millions of visitors each year to experience the museums, art galleries, famous landmarks, shopping, and great food.
 It may not be the first city that springs to mind when considering a family vacation, however, a family trip to Paris can be a lot of fun for kids.